Trail Spotlight: Broad River Greenway

 Once completed, the Kings Mountain Gateway Trail, a designated National Recreation Trail, will connect the City of Kings Mountain to Crowders Mountain State Park.
 The 5-mile trail offers amenities to mountain bikers and hikers, including a butterfly garden, an interpretive nature trail, workout stations and scenic overlooks.

 The Ridgeline Trail epitomizes the mission of the Carolina Thread Trail – to connect people across state and county lines.
 This 8.7-mile trail runs through North and South Carolina and four counties, linking Crowders Mountain State Park with Kings Mountain State Park and Kings Mountain National Military Park.
 Varied landscapes make up the Ridgeline Trail, ranging from craggy overlooks to hardwood forests.
 Take advantage of camping sites along the trail to hike the Ridgeline Trail in its entirety.

 Destinations that could be linked by the Carolina Thread Trail

-High atop Crowders Mountain, the second highest point in Gaston County, views stretch for more than 25 miles.
-Home to one of the only bouldering sites in the area is Buzzard’s Roost.
-All climbing regulations, including the requirement of a permit, are in effect, and some sections of Buzzard’s Roost may be closed to Bouldering at certain times of the year.
+High atop Crowders Mountain, the second highest point in Cleveland County, is home to one of the only bouldering sites in the area, Buzzard’s Roost.
+All climbing regulations, including the requirement of a permit, are in effect, and some sections of Buzzard’s Roost may be closed to bouldering at certain times of the year.
 Check with park staff for more information.
 There is no fee for this permit.